Editor in Chief

 Dr. Rosenkrantz was recognized by AuntMinnie in 2018 as the year’s Most Influential Radiology Researcher.

-Disclosures: Royalties from Thieme Medical Publishers; current grant support paid to the institution from the NIH/NIBIB; past grant support paid to the institution from the ARRS, ACR, AUR, RSNA, SAR, Department of Defense, and the Harvey L. Neiman Health Policy Institute; current salary support paid to the institution from ARRS for AJR editorship; on editorial board of Radiology; on boards of American College of Radiology, Association of University of Radiology, and New York State Radiological Society
+Disclosures: Royalties from Thieme Medical Publishers; past grant support paid to the institution from the NIH/NIBIB, ARRS, ACR, AUR, RSNA, SAR, Department of Defense, and the Harvey L. Neiman Health Policy Institute; current salary support paid to the institution from ARRS for AJR editorship; on boards of American College of Radiology and New York State Radiological Society